 new face-off.
 The winner is the one who scores the first goal (sudden death).

 5.1.
 All matches begin with the puck placed at centre spot.
 Game

 starts with the opening signal.
 If any player plays the puck before the signal,

 5.2.
 Face-offs are made by dropping the puck on the centre spot.

 5.3.
-Centre forwards and left defenders must stay on their own
+Center forwards and left defenders must stay on their

-side of the centre red line, outside the central circle before a face-off can
+own side of the center red line, outside the central circle before a face-off

-be made, and cannot enter the central circle before puck hits the centre spot.
+can be made, and cannot touch the dropped puck before it hits the ice.